 Students are encouraged to read regularly at home.
 I don't request any kind of reading log.
 It's just a good thing to do.
 Read.
 Kids -- you'll thank me.

-We also get lessons from our friends at Ecology in the Classroom and Outdoors.
+We also get classroom visits from our friends Ecology in the Classroom and Outdoors.